Our Services

 Microcerotermes Turneri

-Nasutitermes Walkeri termite speciesAnother local Brisbane species, the Microcerotermes Turneri can be found nesting in light brown coloured mud mounds in bushland areas.
+Nasutitermes Walkeri termite speciesAnother local Brisbane species, the Microcerotermes Turneri termite can be found nesting in light brown coloured mud mounds in bushland areas.
 While they can damage timber and gyprock walls, these pests prefer to eat weathered and decaying timber.

 How do you treat termites?